Problems

 First-time international travelers usually overprepare in the wrong direction.
 They exchange too much cash, pack the wrong card, and have no plan for the first hour after landing — which is the exact moment when a tired person makes the most expensive money decisions of the trip.

-The first 2 hours after landing — where money quietly disappears
+The first 2 hours after landing — priced out

 You land without an arrival plan: